-In Singapore, TransPRK is done via one excimer laser.
-The eye surgeon uses the laser to first ablate the surface epithelium cells (outermost skin cells of the cornea) and goes on to reshape the surface of the cornea, correcting your eye refractive errors.
+In Singapore, TransPRK is done via one Excimer laser.
+The eye surgeon uses the laser to first remove the surface epithelium cells and goes on to reshape the surface of the cornea tissue bed beneath, correcting your eye refractive errors.

 Immediately after, the doctor places a high-oxygen content contact lens onto the cornea.
 He removes them when the epithelium cells have healed, typically 5 days later.

-For this procedure, it requires a very specific brand of Excimer laser called the Schwind Amaris laser as it is the only laser that is able to ablate corneal epithelium cells.
-In LASIK, epithelium cells are peeled back in the form of a corneal flap, thus any brand of excimer laser can be used to reshape the tissue within.
+In LASIK, epithelium cells are cut and peeled back as a corneal flap, thus any brand of Excimer laser can be used to reshape the tissue within.

-It takes only 20 to 40 seconds per eye for the TransPRK procedure, making it a considerably fast procedure.
+It takes 30 to 40 seconds per eye for the TransPRK procedure, making it a considerably fast procedure.
 The main benefits of TransPRK is that there is no risk of flap complications and dry eyes.
-However, there are slight fluctuations with visual acuity while the epithelium cells heal.
+However, there are usually fluctuations with visual acuity while the epithelium cells heal.
 You will have to take about 5 to 7 days to rest and go back to work.
-Vision acuity during recovery also fluctuates quite largely for some.

 ICL in Singapore — for those with extreme myopia

-The last laser vision correction procedure of the lot — Implantable Collamer Lenses (ICL) — is the only one that is not laser-based.
-It involves an intraocular eye surgery which implants an artificial lens made of collamer in your eye.
+The last vision correction procedure of the lot — Implantable Collamer Lenses (ICL) — is the only one that is not laser-based.
+ICL involves an intraocular eye surgery which implants an artificial lens made of collamer inside your eye.

 How much does LASIK cost in Singapore?

-LASIK costs about $3,000 to $4,500 for both eyes in Singapore, inclusive of GST.
+Lasik costs about $3,000 to $4,500 for both eyes in Singapore, inclusive of GST.
 This usually includes the cost of pre-LASIK evaluation and consultation, surgeon fees for the procedure, disposables during surgery as well as a few follow-up review sessions.
-Medications such as eye drops are usually separate and depends on the individual.
+Additional follow-ups and medications such as eye drops are usually separate, so remember to enquire with your clinic on this.

 Also read: LASIK Price Guide Singapore (2020) — Costs Revealed

-The cost of Advanced Surface Ablation procedures i.e. TransPRK is generally on par with LASIK prices in Singapore.
+The cost of TransPRK in Singapore is generally on par with Lasik prices.
 The cost of TransPRK in Singapore ranges from $3,800 to $6,000 for both eyes, inclusive of GST.

-The newest procedure, ReLEx SMILE, is the most expensive of all the laser vision correction procedures in Singapore.
-The cost of ReLEx SMILE in Singapore is $6,000 to $8,000 for both eyes, inclusive of GST.
+ReLEx SMILE is the most expensive of all the laser vision correction procedures in Singapore.
+The cost of ReLEx SMILE in Singapore is $8,000 to $10,000 for both eyes, inclusive of GST.